VE3XLT/uv-k5-firmware-custom/README.md

 Notable features:
 * FM Broadcast reception and Spectrum Analyser always available--Forever!
+* Menu reorganized slightly to group channel settings together and move more frequently used options near default position.
 * Vox disabled.
 No more accidentally toggling it on.
 * Direct scanlist selection for channels (`F` + `1-3`)
 * Direct scanlist selection while scanning (`0` for No Lists, `1-3` to select a list, `*` to toggle between All Lists and Everything)